Barnardo's

-Barnardo's is a British charity founded by Thomas John Barnardo in 1866, to care for vulnerable children.
+Barnardo's is a global charity headquartered in Barkingside in the London Borough of Redbridge.
+It was founded by Thomas John Barnardo in 1866, to care for vulnerable children.
 As of 2013, it raised and spent around £200 million each year running around 900 local services, aimed at helping these same groups.
-It is the UK's largest children's charity, in terms of charitable expenditure.
-Its headquarters are in Barkingside in the London Borough of Redbridge.
+It is the largest children's charity in the UK in terms of charitable expenditure.

 History

-The National Incorporated Association for the Reclamation of Destitute Waif Children otherwise known as Dr. Barnardo's Homes was founded by Thomas Barnardo, who opened a school in the East End of London to care for and educate children of the area left orphaned and destitute by a recent cholera outbreak.
-In 1870 he founded a boys' orphanage at 18 Stepney Causeway and later opened a girls' home.
-By the time of his death in 1905, Barnardo's institutions cared for over 8,500 children in 96 locations.
+The National Incorporated Association for the Reclamation of Destitute Waif Children otherwise known as Dr. Barnardo's Homes was founded by Irish-born doctor Thomas Barnardo, who opened a school in the East End of London to care for and educate children of the area left orphaned and destitute by a recent cholera outbreak.
+In 1870, he founded a boys' orphanage at 18 Stepney Causeway and later opened a girls' home.
+By the time of his death in 1905, Barnardo's institutions cared for more than 8,500 children in 96 locations.
 His work was carried on by his many supporters under the name Dr. Barnardo's Homes National Incorporated Association.
 Following societal changes in the mid-20th century, the charity changed its focus from the direct care of children to fostering and adoption, renaming itself Dr. Barnardo's in 1965.
 Following the closure of its last traditional orphanage in 1988, it took the still simpler name of Barnardo's.
 The official mascot of Barnardo's is a bear called Barney.
 Its chief executive is Javed Khan.

 There was controversy early on with Barnardo's work.
 Specifically, he was accused of kidnapping children without parents' permission and of falsifying photographs of children to make the distinction between the period before they were rescued by Barnardo's and afterwards seem more dramatic.
 He openly confessed to the former of these charges, describing it as "philanthropic abduction" and basing his defence on the idea that the ends justified the means.
 In all, he was taken to court on 88 occasions, largely on the charge of kidnapping.
 However, being a charismatic speaker and popular figure, he rode through these scandals unscathed.
 Other charges brought against him included neglecting basic hygiene for the children under his care.

 Between 1945 and 1974, Barnardo's supported and participated in schemes that saw around 150,000 children exported to imperial colonies where they were mostly abused, beaten and neglected.